 62. Healing methods in ancient Greece included: physical exercise, reading, and writing poetry.

 63. Pankration, an ancient Greek martial art is still practiced in Greece today.

-64. In the city of ancient Sparta, babies were subject to inspection by a council.
+64. In ancient times in the city state of Sparta, babies were subject to inspection by a council.
 Those born with imperfections weren't allowed to live.

-65. The saying “taking the bull by its horns” comes from a Greek myth in which the hero Hercules saves the island of Crete from a raging bull by seizing it by its horn.
+65. The saying “taking the bull by its horns” comes from the Greek mythology in which the hero Hercules saves the island of Crete from a raging bull by seizing it by its horn.